 Conference attendees go birding on November 2, 2023 at Rocky Mountain Arsenal National Wildlife Refuge in Denver, Colorado during National Audubon Society’s 2023 Leadership Conference.
 Photo: Sydney Walsh/Audubon

-Reed Tollefson, Preserve Manager at Audubon Kern River Preserve (KRP), and his dog Ajax, in Weldon, California on February 5, 2024.
-KRP is 2,987 acres and home to California's largest lowland riparian forest, where Audubon California is engaged in a habitat enhancement program to benefit nesting wetland species.
+Audubon Kern River Preserve Manager, Reed Tollefson, and his dog Ajax, in Weldon, California on February 5, 2024.
+The preserve is 2,987 acres and home to California's largest lowland riparian forest, where Audubon California is engaged in a habitat enhancement program to benefit nesting wetland species.
 Photo: Sydney Walsh/Audubon

 Executive Director of Buena Vista Audubon Society, Natalie Shapiro, at Buena Vista Lagoon in Oceanside, California on February 2, 2024.
 Photo: Sydney Walsh/Audubon